tonethar/IGME-230-GDD-2017-Fall/projects/capstone-project.md

 "Above and Beyond" | 4 |

 ## Deliverables
-- Due end of week 4: Create a github repository named *portfolio-notes* and post the following to it:
+- Due end of week 4: Create a github repository named *230-portfolio-notes* and post the following to it:
   - an up-to-date resume in PDF format
   -
 - Due end of week 8: